harrisonkong/HKUIImageView/README.md

 <img src="./docs/cloudline.png" alt="---line---">

 ## WHAT IS IT? ##
-`HKUIImageView` enhances the functionality of UIView by providing these additional features:
+`HKUIImageView` enhances the functionality of UIImageView by providing these additional features:

 ### Dynamic Corner Radius
 Allows you to dynamically calculate the corner radius base on one of the followings: